Dudemanguy/mpv-manga-reader/README.md

 ``pan_size``\
 Defaults to `0.05`.
 Defines the magnitude of pan-up and pan-down.

+``similar_height_threshold`` \
+Defaults to `50`.
+This is the threshold used for determining whether or not to to display two pages in double page mode.
+The lavfi-complex filter requires that both video streams be exactly the same height when stacking the videos horizontally.
+It is common for scans to have slightly differing sizes so internally a scale filter is used with the lavfi-complex filter.
+The default threshold here just means that two consecutive pages whose difference in height is within 50 pixels is considered a valid double page.

 ``skip_size``\
 Defaults to `10`.
 This is the interval used by the `skip-forward` and `skip-backward` functions.